nsrr/heartbeat-documentation/pages/manuals/endothelial-function/3-05-data-review-and-transmission.md

 8. Go ED2000 Data icon located on your desktop.
 Here  you will find the participant’s S32 file and RTF file.
 9. Create a folder named **EN11001B**
   * EN- so we know it’s EndoPAT data
-  * 5 digit participant ID)
+  * 5 digit participant ID
   * B=Baseline; F=Final visit
 10. Put the S32 and RTF file in the new folder.
 11. Upload the participant folder that contains these two files to the FTP server (refer to 1.1.1.
-Electronic Data Transfer of MOP.)
+Electronic Data Transfer of MOP).
 12. Keep a copy of the participant folder that contains these two files for your site’s records.

 <div class="center">